ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

            ...
        }

   #.
-In this code, replace *<your-index-name>* with the desired name for your MeiliSearch index.
+In these lines, replace *<your-index-name>* with the desired name for your MeiliSearch index.

      The ``convert_version_to_pymeilisearch`` function converts your package's version into a format suitable for MeiliSearch indexing.